Garden City Hotel

-The Garden City Hotel is a historic hotel on Long Island, in Garden City, New York.
-Founded in 1874, it is celebrating its 150th anniversary in 2024.
+The Garden City Hotel is a historic, 269-room hotel located within the Incorporated Village of Garden City, on Long Island, in New York, United States.
+Founded in 1874, it celebrated its 150th anniversary in 2024.
 The current structure is the fourth to bear the name, and opened in 1983.

 History

+Original building

 The first Garden City Hotel opened on July 30, 1874.
 It was constructed by millionaire Alexander Turney Stewart at a cost of $150,000.
 Stewart managed the hotel until his death in 1876.
 His widow Cornelia managed the hotel until her own death in 1886.
 The hotel passed to Cornelia Stewart's family, who formed The Garden City Company to manage the property.
 Architect Stanford White was elected to the board.

+Second building

 The second Garden City Hotel opened in 1895, designed by White's renowned firm, McKim, Mead and White.
 It was built in the Dutch Colonial style, with a cupola modeled after the one at Philadelphia's Independence Hall.
 A nine-hole golf course was added in May 1897.
 It later became the Garden City Golf Club.
 The hotel burned to the ground on the morning of September 7, 1899.

+Third building

 The third and most famous incarnation of the Garden City Hotel opened in 1901.
 It was again designed by McKim, Mead and White, this time in the Georgian Revival style.
 It was a host to the elite high society families like the Vanderbilts and the Pierpont Morgans.
 The hotel was enlarged in 1911, with new wings on each side, designed by the firm of Ford, Butler & Oliver.
 Charles Lindbergh, rented a room at the hotel on May 20, 1927, the night before his famous transatlantic flight to Paris.
 However, despite legend, he did not actually use the room, instead taking a three-hour nap at the nearby home of a friend on 105 Third Street.

 The Knott Hotel Corporation bought the hotel in 1948 and renovated it extensively.
 The hotel was purchased by developer Michael A. Forte in 1965 for $2.6 million.
 After years of financial losses, he closed the aging 400-room hotel on July 15, 1972.
 He announced numerous plans to redevelop the site with a combination hotel/office usage, all of which were turned down by the village's board of trustees, before they agreed on a modern 500-room hotel and a separate building with 305 luxury condominiums.
 The planned replacement complex was designed by Thomas E. Stanley, architect of Manhattan's Gulf and Western Building.
 The Garden City Hotel's contents were sold, with a collector in Levittown buying the entire contents of the Lindbergh suite.
 Forte demolished the hotel on January 15, 1973.
 Forte went bankrupt before he could construct the replacement buildings, and the site remained vacant for years.